MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Material and Methods

 \subsubsection{Masked Data Modeling}

 During training, MaskSDM utilizes the masked modeling paradigm to learn robust species distributions.
 Masked data modeling is a deep learning approach originally developed in natural language processing \citep{devlin2018bert} and later adapted for computer vision \citep{he2022masked}, serving as a task to help models learn more meaningful representations of data.
 This method involves \textit{masking}, or hiding, a portion of the input data and training the model to reconstruct the missing part.
 For instance, in Masked Language Modeling (MLM), a text model is provided with a sentence in which certain words are hidden and replaced by a \textit{mask} token.
-The model is then tasked with predicting the missing words, which encourages it to learn the underlying structure and semantics of language.
-Notably, masked data modeling operates without requiring labeled data, as it relies on the inherent structure of the data itself.
-This characteristic places it within the broader category of self-supervised learning methods.
+The model is then tasked with predicting the missing words, which encourages it to learn the underlying structure and semantics of language in an unsupervised manner.

 In MaskSDM, we adapt this approach for supervised learning in species distribution modeling.
 Similarly to MLM, we replace missing input variables with a learned \textit{mask token} $t_{\text{MASK}}$, which signals to the transformer encoder that a predictor is absent.
 This mask token is learned as part of the model training process, alongside the parameters of the tokenizers and transformer encoder.
 By incorporating mask tokens, we can leverage all available samples during training, even if some values are missing.